shahkushal38/OdooHackathon/README.md

 - Student dashboard to browse and watch available courses
 - Course upload and management for teachers
 - Course browsing and playback for students
-- Admin panel for managing users, courses, and system settings
+- Panel for managing users, courses, and system settings
+- Dashboard for personalised evaluation of a users performance

 ## Architecture and Technologies